Skip to main content

 4. Geothermal locations

-Igneous province: a region of the subsurface close to Earth’s surface that contains features related to volcanoes, hot magma, or rocks that contain magmatic and/or naturally radioactive heat.
+Igneous province: a region of the Earth’s surface and shallow subsurface that contains features related to volcanoes, hot magma, or rocks that contain magmatic and/or naturally radioactive heat.
 These geological settings are obvious targets for geothermal exploration.
+A sub-category of igneous province is a magmatic hot spot of the Earth’s crust, for example the Iceland and Hawaii hot spots.
 A few documents use “magmatic tectonic province,” but this term is geologically ambiguous and not recommended.

 Rift system: a low land region of Earth’s surface that can be as much as several kilometers deep, tens of kilometers wide and hundreds of kilometers long, such as the East African Rift System.
 A rift system comprises a group of geological features that form due to tension (stretching) and subsidence (sinking) within or between tectonic plates.
 Many geothermal power plants are located in rift systems because of their large geothermal gradients, high heat density, and networks of large fractures (e.g., Buiter et al., 2022; Goutorbe et al., 2011).
 Superhot rock geothermal plays could occur in rift systems.